 Have you ever wanted to wander through a lavender field in full bloom, and then lamented not being in Europe in the summertime?
 Enter: Hani Lavender Farm.
 Welcome to the late springtime flower fields of your dreams, located just south of the DMZ, in Goseong County!
 If you’re coming to Korea in May, June or July, this is a can’t-miss.
 It is a more rural destination, but the area is perfect for walking around or even passing through when cycling in Korea.

 Whether you’re looking for a weekend getaway from Seoul or a day trip from Gangneung or Sokcho, Hani has got something for everyone (unless you’ve got a flower allergy).

 Table of Contents

-Annual Lavender Festival
+The Annual Lavender Festival

-Every Saturday morning at 11am, the owner also comes out of a small house set up in the middle of the property and explains the distillation process for the lavender essential oil he makes with his annual crop.
-It was in Korean, but my boyfriend helped translate the more technical aspects.
-He gave everyone some lavender flowers, let us feel the lavender water produced as a by-product of the distillation process.
+Every Saturday morning at 2pm, the owner comes out of a small house set up in the middle of the property and explains the distillation process for the lavender essential oil he makes with his annual crop.
+It was in Korean, but my friend helped translate the more technical aspects.
+The owner gave everyone some lavender flowers, and let us feel the lavender water produced as a by-product of the distillation process.

 Fresh Local Blueberries

-Address in English & Korean:
+Address in English & Korean

 175, Kkotdaemaeul-gil, Ganseong-eup, Goseong-gun, Gangwon-do